Friday, 20 August 2021

 Vikrama Pandya's 4th reign year inscription records the gift of Land by the king to this temple.

-Ellandalaiyana perumal's inscriptions mentions the gift of Lands to this temple.
+Ellandalaiyana perumal's inscriptions mention the gift of Lands to this temple.

 LEGENDS

-Devotees worships, Lord Shiva, for Child boon, to get relieved from fear, accidents, mishappenings etc,.
+Devotees worship Lord Shiva, for Child boon, to get relief from fear, accidents, mishappenings, etc,.

 TEMPLE TIMINGS:

-There is no fixed time of opening and closing.
+There is no fixed time for opening and closing.
 Hence readers are advised to confirm their visit with Gurukkal.
-Since the temple is under renovation by the ASI, outside can be seen during day time.
+Since the temple is under renovation by the ASI, outside can be seen during the daytime.

 CONTACT DETAILS: